alantech/alanlang-docs/docs/tutorial.md

 }
 ```

-Under-the-hood, they all become tuples and the field names are just syntactic sugar for you.
+Under the hood, they all become tuples and the field names are just syntactic sugar for you.

 !!! question "Why's it called a 'Product Type'?"